Toucaan/toucaan.research/posts/2019-10-19-baseline-css.md

 What this also means is that everything else that goes into building your application, the other html elements and the style properties that are specific to your app, will determine what other helpers or resets will be required to support the entire spectrum of browsers on the web.
 I'm guessing it wouldn't be a lot, but let's see where this will go.

 Notice that I have inlined our portrait ⇋ landscape switch along with the html, body elements inside the `<style> … </style>` tag.
 We do this to ensure that [critical](https://css-tricks.com/annotating-critical-css/) [css](https://css-tricks.com/authoring-critical-fold-css/) is available for the first contentful paint (FCP) asap and also to declare all global css variables at one place.
-This is good for organization andsss maintainability.
+This is good for organization and maintainability.

 > Some of you pointed me towards Steve Souder's article [don't use @import](http://www.stevesouders.com/blog/2009/04/09/dont-use-import/) from 2009 but I can confirm that this position is no longer valid.
 The fact that almost 50% of the web is on http/2 and that there is a possibility of hardcaching all of the CSS locally using a serviceworker, I think we are good to go with imports in 2020 and beyond.
 Besides, our little CSS import switch will request only one external CSS file for a given viewport state, just like a \<link\> url does.
 >